-There is always the risk of the ‘bad divorce’ – an inability to agree, protracted Court proceedings, rising costs and growing anger, bitterness and distress.
-Collaborative Law may not be able to offer any guarantees over avoiding the ‘bad’ but it greatly increases the chances of securing the ‘good’ – and helping everyone on their way to a life after divorce.
+During the Divorce process there is always the risk of the ‘bad divorce’.
+This is an inability to agree, lengthy Court proceedings, rising costs and growing anger and distress.
+Collaborative law may not be able to guarantee avoiding the ‘bad’ but it greatly increases the chances of securing the ‘good’.

-It offers the opportunity for both parties with their respective solicitors to come together to work out mutually acceptable terms for the separation – without involving the Courts to make decisions on your behalf.
+Collaborative law offers the opportunity for both parties, with their respective solicitors, to come together to work out mutually acceptable terms for a separation.
+The process avoids involving the Courts to make decisions on your behalf.

 How we can help